Logodaedalus/DF-Storyteller-Narrativization/README.md

 8. If you are adding a new file, make sure you add it to the "pattern libraries" section at the top of `index.html`!
 9. Commit after making sure it doesn't break stuff
 10. Mark the spreadsheet green because you did it, thanks!

+# Requested Style

+* Event descriptions should be relatively self-contained, and shouldn't rely heavily (if at all) on other events.
+* The idea is to first put in a one-event baseline, then build up with more elaborate story scaffolds after that's established.
+* For example: "Thorkron was strangled by Beedle the goblin" is what we're doing now.
+Later (soon?) we'll do scaffolds so we can do "Beedle the goblin strangled Thorkon, finally getting revenge for his poor murdered brother."